ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

 ### Lines data

-Once product quantities from the Counts panel are summarized into lines in the Lines panel, the following information is revealed for each line:
+Once product quantities from the Counts panel are summarized into lines, the following information is revealed for each line:

 * **Product** - the product whose quantities are counted